 If you are struggling to master recall with your Corgski, you will need to make sure that they get the opportunity to run on a long line, give them lots of slow and sniffy walks as these can be more enriching from them than a power walk, and consider dog sports like canicross (Huskies are naturals), or competitive or hobby agility.

 The herding instincts of the Corgi could also shine through, and this may mean that they would have a tendency to chase bikes, cars, small running children, and so on.

 Huskies are also known to be a rather vocal breed and can be champion howlers.
 If your Corgski has inherited this trait, it will be important not to encourage this, no matter how cute it may seem in the puppy days.
-If this is encouraged, it can quickly escalate out of control, and you do not want the neighbours to be complaining, or having young family members being woken by an excitable howler during the night.
+If this is encouraged, it can quickly escalate out of control, and you do not want the neighbors to be complaining, or having young family members being woken by an excitable howler during the night.
 If they do begin to howl, make sure that you consistently ignore them until they stop and then reward them for the desired quiet behavior instead.

 The Corgi is not always as sociable a breed as a Husky and, if your dog is more wary of strangers and other dogs, then you should focus on making sure you always encourage positive and controlled introduction and teach your dog that new people and dogs mean good things, especially if they greet them politely and quietly.

 Much of this will depend on which breed traits shine through in your Husky Corgi Mix.

 Generally, they will make excellent family pets if introductions are done correctly.
 They may not be the best option for a novice dog owner.
 With the high prey drive and energy of the Husky and the herding instincts of the Corgi, they will likely need someone that can handle the additional training requirements they may need.